 Toxic wastes imported for destruction: Case study

-Firm A in the EC is a specialist in the treatment and destruction of toxic and hazardous wastes.
+Firm A in the EU is a specialist in the treatment and destruction of toxic and hazardous wastes.

 A received from B, a chemical manufacturer established in a third country, wastes chargeable with ad valorem duty under the Tariff and not subject to any duty relief.